 The group with the longest history is named for retired missionary/former member of Highland, Jean Janes.
 The Jean Janes Global Women Group meets on the second Monday evenings monthly except for July and August.
-The next scheduled meeting is November 14, in Fellowship Hall, to complete an annual project, decorating 100 felt Christmas stockings which will be filled with toys and candy for children of incarcerated women.
-At the same meeting, some of the members will pack toys and personal needs in plastic shoe boxes for fourth grade boys in McCreary County, Kentucky.
+During the Advent season, the group packs toys and personal needs in plastic shoe boxes for fourth grade boys in McCreary County, Kentucky.
 The group leader, Marilyn Tucker, is a former music teacher.

 Emma Leachman was a 19th-century Louisville woman who served in the inner city.
-The group, named for her, meets on the first Tuesday of each month, at 4:00 p.m., in room 103, to hear about work of the CBF along with projects around the city, such as Supplies Over Seas (SOS), Wayside Christian Missions and Highlands Community Ministries.
+The group, named for her, meets on the first Tuesday of each month, at 4:00 p.m., in the Fireside Room, to hear about work of the CBF along with projects around the city, such as Supplies Over Seas (SOS), Wayside Christian Missions and Highlands Community Ministries.
 The women give and serve in these places.
 Child care is provided since this group has a wide spread of ages.
-Leader, Gloria McBee is energetic and creative.

 The Prayer Shawl Global Women Group meets twice a month, on the first and third Thursdays, 7:00 p.m., at the Food Court in Mall St. Matthews, to crochet and knit gifts for persons undergoing stress or grief.
 The shawls and small afghans are evidence of prayers for the recipients.
 Larger pieces are now being made for the refugee family from Congo.
 Leader, Lela Hendrix, a skilled crafter, introduced Prayer Shawl ministry soon after joining Highland.